rsm-gh/akbl/README.md

 # About & Credits

-This software is the work of libre software hackers of the GNU/Linux community.
+This software is the work of libre-software hackers of the GNU/Linux community.
 It does not depend on any corporation, and its code is licensed GPL3.

 ### AKBL

 * Rafael Senties Martinelli

 AKBL is a software based on PyAlienFX.
 I mostly created new addons, improved the software architecture, removed all the proprietary content, and fixed some bugs.
-Now days AKBL is like 98% different from pyAlienFX, but the code/concept that allows communicating with the hardware stills the same.
+Now days AKBL is like 98% different from pyAlienFX, but the code/concept that allows communicating with the hardware stills is the same.

 ## PyALienFX